Phoebe Cates: Personal life

 In the early 1980s, Cates shared an apartment in Greenwich Village with her then-boyfriend Stavros Merjos.
 She met him in 1979 after she went to her first night at Studio 54 with family friend Andy Warhol.

 In 1983, Cates auditioned for a role in The Big Chill which ultimately went to Meg Tilly.
 At the auditions, Cates met actor Kevin Kline.
 They were both dating other people but became romantically involved two years later.
 They married in a private New York wedding on March 5, 1989, and she changed her name to Phoebe Cates Kline.

 They moved to the Upper East Side of Manhattan in New York, across Fifth Avenue from Central Park, where they raised their two children, son Owen Joseph Kline (b.
 1991) and daughter Greta Kline (b.
 1994).
-Owen and Greta appeared with their parents in the 2001 movie The Anniversary Party.
+In 2001, Owen and Greta appeared with their parents in The Anniversary Party.
 Owen also appeared in the 2005 film The Squid and the Whale, and made his directorial debut with the coming-of-age black comedy Funny Pages.
 Greta is a musician who fronts the band Frankie Cosmos.